Doctor of Nursing Practice FAQs

 A:SMU is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 510.748.9001.
-The DNP program is accredited by the Senior Commission of WASC.
+The DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE) and the Senior Commission of WASC.

 Q: Are there clinical requirements?

 A: Yes.
-At the conclusion of the DNP program, you must have obtained 1,000 clinical practice hours.
-These hours must be from a supervised educational environment (e.g., the clinical hours completed during your MSN together with the clinical hours in the DNP program).
+At the conclusion of the DNP program, you will have obtained 1,000 clinical practice hours accrued between your Master's (if applicable) and doctoral programs.
+These hours are completed in a supervised educational environment with an expert mentor.

 Q: Does the DNP program prepare me to teach?